Golriz Ghahraman: David Seymour controversy

-In mid-May 2019, ACT Party leader David Seymour generated some criticism when he stated in a radio interview that Ghahraman was a "menace to freedom in [New Zealand]".
-This statement drew immediate responses from all sides of the New Zealand Parliament and the general public in strong condemnation of Seymour.
-The consensus among opponents of Seymour's statements appeared to be that the implicit equating earlier in the interview of Ghahraman with authoritarian figures such as Adolf Hitler and Mao Zedong was completely spurious.
+In mid-May 2019, ACT Party leader David Seymour sparked controversy with comments made during a radio interview, where he referred to Ghahraman as a "menace to freedom in [New Zealand]" and likened her views on hate speech to tactics used by Mao Zedong, Joseph Stalin, and Adolf Hitler to "gain power through the suppression of free expression".
+The statement drew immediate responses from all political sides of the New Zealand Parliament.

 Human rights

 Ghahraman spoke out against United States President Donald Trump's travel ban, saying in 2017: "I wouldn't travel to America right now.
 I wouldn't want to face what people are facing – held in handcuffs and being interrogated by security forces, [...]
 I wouldn't want that [border detention] for anyone."

 She believes representation for women and minorities in politics is important: "Ultimately the sinister face of populism is what really pushed me over the edge to run as a candidate.
 The hate speech became scary.
 I knew that representation is important.
 I knew that to stop the very real attacks against minorities and women, we had to get really active, to support each other, and forge paths.
 We have to become leaders ourselves."

 In early March 2019, Ghahraman suggested that the New Zealand Government cooperate with any potential Kurdish and United Nations process to bring home captured New Zealand Jihadist Mark John Taylor, who had joined the Islamic State in 2014.

+She was one of four women MPs from different political parties who co-sponsored legislation banning female genital mutilation in New Zealand in 2020.